makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

 ## Special consideration for NLP models

-* in NLP models (and other models with large initial embeddings) the embedding layers frequently lack the implicit 1/sqrt N normalization
+* in NLP models (and other models with large initial embeddings), the embedding layers frequently lack the implicit 1/sqrt N normalization
 * eg in GPT, for most layers, the maximum eigenvalue λ max O(10  100), but in the ﬁrst embedding layer, the maximum eigenvalue is of order N (the